anupama12sg/celo-tutorial-2/README.md

  ```
  **Congratulations!
 You have successfully build , and deployed an E-commerce(`Mundo`)  smart contract with Hardhat on the Celo blockchain.**
  You can now interact with the contract using the generated artifacts and the deployed contract address.

+ ## Conclusion:

+ Therefore, building, testing and deploying an E-Commerce smart contract using Hardhat on the Celo Alfajores Testnet offers numerous advantages for developers and businesses.
+Hardhat provides a robust development environment with built-in tools and frameworks for Smart Contract development, making it easier to write, test and deploy Smart Contracts.